Bat Boy: The Musical: Production history

 Bat Boy: The Musical was developed at the Directors Company and premiered at Tim Robbins' Actors' Gang Theatre on October 31, 1997.
 Directed by Keythe Farley and choreographed by Derick LaSalla, the cast featured Deven May as Bat Boy and Kaitlin Hopkins as Meredith Parker.

 The musical opened off-Broadway at the Union Square Theatre on March 21, 2001, and closed on December 2, 2001.
 Produced by Robyn Goodman, Michael Alden, RIOT Entertainment (Cori Gardner, Dave Clemmons, Scott Schwartz), and Nancy Nagel Gibbs, and directed by Scott Schwartz, with choreography by Christopher Gattelli, the cast featured Deven May as Bat Boy and Kaitlin Hopkins as Meredith, Sean McCourt as Dr. Thomas Parker, Kerry Butler as Shelley Parker, Kathy Brier as Maggie/Ron Taylor, Daria Hardeman as Ruthie Taylor/Ned, Trent Armand Kendall as Rev. Hightower/Mrs. Taylor/Roy/Institute Man, Jim Price as Bud/Daisy/Pan, Richard Pruitt as Sheriff, Doug Storm as Rick Taylor/Lorraine.
 The swings and understudies included Leslie Kritzer, John Treacy Egan, Stephanie Kurtzuba, Gavin Creel, Chad Kimball, and J.P.
 Potter.
 The show was musically directed/keyboards by Alex Lacamoire, keyboards/assistant musical director Jason Debord, acoustic/ electric guitars Greg Skaff, electric bass Matt Rubano, drums Ed Fast.
 For the original cast album, the band was augmented by cello (Jeanne LeBlanc), French horn (Jeff Lang), flute/clarinet/oboe (C. Anderson), trumpet (Robert Millikan), and trombone (James E. Pugh).

 The musical opened in the West End at the Shaftesbury Theatre on September 8, 2004, and ran through January 15, 2005.
 It again starred Deven May as Bat Boy, along with Rebecca Vere as Meredith, Johnny Barr as Dr. Parker and Emma Williams as Shelley.
 It had previously played at the West Yorkshire Playhouse.

-It entered regional theatre in 2002 beginning with the Phoenix Theatre in Indianapolis, followed by New Line Theatre in St. Louis, Missouri, in 2003 and 2006.
+It entered regional theatre in 2002 beginning with the Phoenix Theatre in Indianapolis, followed by New Line Theatre in St. Louis, Missouri, in 2003, 2006 and 2025.
 Performance rights are currently administered by Dramatists Play Service.

 From October to November 2025, the show was revived at New York City Center directed by Alex Timbers.
 The production starred Taylor Trensch in the title role opposite Kerry Butler as Meredith, Gabi Carrubba, Christopher Sieber, Alex Newell, Andrew Durand, Mary Faber, Tom McGowan and Marissa Jaret Winokur.

 Background

 The Weekly World News 1992 story about Bat Boy, a half-boy, half-bat found living in a cave inspired writers Keythe Farley and Brian Flemming to write a stage adaptation.
 They were joined by American composer/lyricist Laurence O'Keefe, and their first production premiered on Halloween, 1997.

-The later London production introduced significant changes to the script and score, including the replacement of the song "Inside Your Heart" with "Mine, All Mine".